-We are acquainted, for example, with abundant instances of deformities arising after birth from disorders of the nervous system-disorders of nutrition, affecting the muscular and osscous structures, disorders from malposition and violence.
-(Little; 1966)
+We are acquainted, for example, with abundant instances of deformities arising after birth from disorders of the nervous system -- disorders of nutrition, affecting the muscular and osseous structures, disorders from malposition and violence.
+48 subject worthy the notice of the Obstetrical Society. ...
+I believe I am now enabled to form an opinion of the nature of the anatomical lesions and the particular abnormal event at birth on which the symptoms depend.50

-Dr. Little observed that in a previous publication he had showed that premature birth, difficult labours and mechanical injuries to the head and neck were apt to be succeeded by an effect on the limbs of the child, which he designated as spastic rigidity of the limbs (Little; 1966).
+Dr. Little observed that premature birth, difficult labours and mechanical injuries to the head and neck were apt to be succeeded by an effect on the limbs of the child, which he designated "spastic rigidity of the limbs".
 It was obvious even then to Dr. Little that many of these injuries were traceable to the birthing process:

 It is obvious that the great majority of apparently stillborn infants, whose lives are saved by the attendant accoucheur, recover unharmed from that condition.
-I have, however, witnessed so many cases of deformity, mental and physical, traceable to causes operative at birth, that I consider the subject worthy the notice of the Obstetrical Society.
+I have, however, witnessed so many cases of deformity, mental and physical, traceable to causes operative at birth, that I consider the